MonoGame/MonoGame/Documentation/localization.md

 	CultureInfo.CurrentCulture.TwoLetterISOLanguageName     // eg. "en"
 ```

 which are part of the System.Globalization namespace.
-On a side not you can also use the `LoadLocalized` to load language
+On a side note you can also use the `LoadLocalized` to load language
 specific SpriteFonts.
 They just need to be named in the same way as we have described above.